Upgrading vs. downgrading your credit card

 • Credit card upgrades and downgrades are types of product changes.

 • Applying for a new credit card may come with advantages like introductory APR offers and early spend bonuses.
-But new credit applications typically involve a hard inquiry, which can temporarily hurt your credit scores.
+But new credit applications typically involve a hard inquiry.
+Hard inquiries can temporarily hurt your credit scores.

 See if you’re pre-approved